nitucsers-ux/dpf/README.md

 > Department of Computer Science & Engineering, Indira Gandhi University, Meerpur, Rewari
 > *(under review, 2026)*

-The paper extends Alkhatib's multifaceted prevention framework with an end-to-end executable implementation, a Merkle-batched on-chain layout, a calibrated post-quantum signature wrapper, and a cross-distribution evaluation harness.
+The paper gives  multifaceted prevention framework with an end-to-end executable implementation, a Merkle-batched on-chain layout, a calibrated post-quantum signature wrapper, and a cross-distribution evaluation harness.
 This repository contains the complete source code, synthetic dataset generator, experiment drivers, raw CSV results, a Solidity smart contract, unit tests, and the LaTeX manuscript sources.

 ---